 While instinct and some level of customer insight will help you map out a range of customer journeys, the ability to orchestrate and optimise things relies on access to customer data.

 Customer experience management software is the answer here.
 The right customer journey management tools can provide masses of insight into the customer experience, help you track KPIs, and offer areas for improvement.

 This information can come from a variety of sources.
-Customer behavior tracking can be baked right into digital products and work across platforms to help you better understand their journeys, while AI and natural language processing can listen to and understand customer effort, intent, and sentiment.
+Customer behaviour tracking can be baked right into digital products and work across platforms to help you better understand their journeys, while AI and natural language processing can listen to and understand customer effort, intent, and sentiment.